jdyver/cd-demo/README.md

     - Ensure that you have a dockerhub account and you know the username and password

 ## Exercise 1.
+Manual Setup of Jenkins Configuration for an Automated CI/CD Workflow
-Edit - Manual Setup of Jenkins to Automate  Git build, Docker pull and Jenkins deploy
+- Manual Setup of Jenkins to Automate  Git build, Docker pull and Jenkins deploy

 ### Step 0.
-Prerequisite 0.1
+Follow Prerequisite Section 1

 ### Step 1.
 Prepare DCOS